kevinmcaleer/pico_drone/README.md

 - `gamepad.py`, `ssd1306.py` — Bluetooth gamepad and OLED display drivers for Pico

 ## Features & Progress

 - [x] Project structure and documentation folders created
 - [x] Epic and feature breakdown for IMU, Magnetometer, and GPS
 - [x] User stories and test skeletons for each feature
 - [x] CLI script to add all epics, features, and stories as GitHub issues with correct labels
+- [x] Modular sensor drivers for IMU (GY-91), Magnetometer (GY-273), and GPS (NEO-6M)
+- [x] Main flight computer integration with async event loop
+- [x] Bluetooth gamepad and OLED display support
+- [x] Cross-platform local testing with mocks
+- [x] Automated deployment and issue management scripts
+- [x] **All GPS and most IMU/Magnetometer features and stories completed and closed**
+- [ ] Remaining: Final review of error handling for IMU and Magnetometer, and close Epic when all features are complete